-A Nd:YAG laser posterior capsulotomy is a definitive treatment that is usually perfomed in a single session.
-However, there are a few very cases where opacity is reproduced, which means the ophthalmologist has to repeat the procedure again.
+The Nd:YAG laser posterior capsulotomy is a definitive treatment that is usually perfomed in a single session.
+However, there are a few cases where opacity recurs, which means the ophthalmologist will have to repeat the procedure again.

 Is the recovery from a YAG laser capsulotomy quick?

 Recovery is very fast.
-Practically as soon as the procedure is finished, you can see visual improvment and, above all after a few hours, when the effect of the drops that dilate the pupil starts to wear off.
-The only thing that a patient might notice is floaters over the first few days, but it is temporary.
+Practically as soon as the procedure is finished, you can see a visual improvment, and particularly after a few hours, once the effect of the drops used to dilate the pupil starts to wear off.
+The only thing that a patient might notice is floaters, over the first few days, but this is temporary.

 Why does the posterior capsule become opaque after cataract surgery?

-After cataract surgery, there are always some epithelial cells leftover in the crystalline lens within the capsular bag despite exhaustive cleaning which is done to try leave it more transparent upon the finishing the surgical procedure.
-Over time, these cells multiply and migrate towards the posterior capsule provoking the opacification thereof.
+After cataract surgery, there are always some epithelial cells remaining in the crystalline lens within the capsular bag despite exhaustive polishing which is done in an attempt to leave it more transparent at the end of the surgical procedure.
+Over time, these cells multiply and migrate towards the posterior capsule causing the opacification thereof.
 On the other hand, the design of certain intraocular lenses may influence the migration of the epithelial cells inside the capsular bag, which is why we must take this detail into account when it comes to choosing the intraocular lens model to be implanted.